Ahh, the humble coffee bean. Never has a more loved, complex, controversial, and historical ingredient.

 Third Wave: The current wave of coffee is the wave we are in now (and one we embrace here at Wild Foods): An interest to know everything there is to know about coffee, from bean to cup.
 And the importance on quality.

-Compare this to the second wave in which coffee was “masked” with more and more elaborate flavorings and mixes (undoubtedly a means to appeal to the milder American coffee palate).
+Compare this to the second wave in which coffee was "masked" with more elaborate flavorings and mixes (undoubtedly a means to appeal to the milder American coffee palate).

 We are all about the Third Wave of coffee here at Wild Foods.

-By focusing on the quality of the coffee beans themselves, the entire chain of supply is improved all the way down to the coffee plant itself.
-Farmers get better wages for their crop, which allows them to invest in even better crops.
-Better crops result in better working conditions and pay for the laborers and a better local environment.
-Supporting better crops ensures a more sustainable, and fair, system of trade, import and export.
+By focusing on the quality of the coffee beans themselves, the entire chain of supply is improved down to the coffee plant itself.
+Farmers get better wages for their crops, which allows them to invest in even better yields.
+Better crops result in better working conditions, laborers' pay, and a better local environment.
+Supporting better crops ensures a more sustainable and fair trade, import, and export system.

-When farmers are paid a fair wage for their crops, they are less likely to fall into a form of debt peonage in which exporters batter down prices while holding the farmers a “hostage” of sorts due to farmers having no alternatives.
+When farmers are paid a fair wage for their crops, they are less likely to fall into debt peonage in which exporters batter down prices while holding the farmers a "hostage" due to farmers having no alternatives.

-Think of this anytime you buy cheap coffee; you are supporting a modern-day form of slavery—maybe even actual slavery in some cases—while also lining the pockets of those that thrive by taking advantage of others and the environment.
+Think of this anytime you buy cheap coffee; you are supporting a modern-day form of slavery—maybe even actual slavery in some cases—while lining the pockets of those who thrive by taking advantage of others and the environment.